-Given below is a complete listing of all Cybersecurity Axioms for SCF 1.0 (see below); which is to be used in conjunction with the associated Lexicon that defines all Cybersecurity terms, concepts and word definitions.
+HERE ARE the Cybersecurity Axioms for the Science of Cybersecurity Framework (SCF); which is to be used in conjunction with the associated Lexicon that defines all Cybersecurity terms, concepts and word definitions.

 [Axiom 1] Datum: A datum of any idea or thing is a pattern of meaning, an abbreviated description, definition or set of ‘facts’ concerning the thing in question; typically prescribing an event, object, feeling, etc.; in token of, as a sign, symbol, or evidence of something.